Rikkyo University: Post-war period

 At the end of World War II in October 1945 the U.S. Occupation authorities moved swiftly to remove head officials associated with the teaching of militarism and the violation of the university's founding charter.
 The university re-established its links with the Anglican Church in Japan.
 With the support of former faculty such as Paul Rusch, they began to restart classes, re-hire faculty, and rebuild.

 Women were admitted to degree programs in 1946.

 A new library extension, designed by renowned Japanese architect Kenzo Tange, was completed in 1960.

-With contributions from private donors, the Episcopal Church in the United States and the Japanese Ministry of Education, between 1961 and 2001 the university owned and operated a TRIGA 100kW research reactor at Yokosuka, Kanagawa contributing the development of neutron radiography and energy research in Japan.
+With contributions from private donors, the Episcopal Church in the United States and the Japanese Ministry of Education, between 1961 and 2001 the university owned and operated a TRIGA 100 kW research reactor at Yokosuka, Kanagawa contributing the development of neutron radiography and energy research in Japan.

 A second suburban campus in Niiza, Saitama for first- and second-year students was established in 1990.

 Building on existing undergraduate study programs, new graduate schools for Business Administration, Social Design Studies, and Intercultural Communication were opened in 2002.